HenriqueAssumpcao/henriqueassumpcao.github.io/_pages/about.md

 My [research](https://henriqueassumpcao.github.io/research/) interests include machine learning and graph theory.
 At Inter, I work mainly on representation learning for large transaction networks, language models and recommender systems.
 At UFMG, I study algebraic graph theory, focusing on association schemes and distance-regular graphs.

-During my undergraduate studies, I was extremely fortunate to work under the supervision of [Prof. Fabricio Murai](https://users.wpi.edu/~fmurai/) studying graph neural networks and NLP, and by Prof. Gabriel Coutinho, studying spectral and algebraic graph theory.
+Previously, I was fortunate to be supervised by Prof. Gabriel Coutinho during my undergraduate studies of spectral and algebraic graph theory.
+I was also extremely fortunate to work under the supervision of [Prof. Fabricio Murai](https://users.wpi.edu/~fmurai/) as an undergraduate researcher in machine learning and NLP.